Framework Category

 Does your organization provide regular risk reporting to leadership regarding the authenticity and integrity of acquired components?

-This question assesses whether your organization has a formal process to verify and report on the authenticity of components (hardware, software, services) acquired from third parties, and communicates these findings to leadership.
+Component integrity reporting is the subject: whether you verify the authenticity of acquired hardware, software, and services and report those findings up to leadership.
 Supply chain attacks often target organizations through compromised components, making verification and leadership awareness critical security controls.

 Does your organization have a documented process for ensuring that software patches, updates, and upgrades are acquired only from authenticated and trustworthy sources?

-This question assesses whether your organization has formal procedures to verify the authenticity of software sources before implementing patches or updates.
+Software supply chain integrity is at issue here: whether you have a documented process to ensure patches, updates, and upgrades come only from authenticated, trustworthy sources.
 Without proper verification, organizations risk installing compromised software that could contain malware or backdoors, potentially leading to data breaches or system compromise.

 Does your organization have policies requiring that only approved supplier personnel perform maintenance on supplier products?

-This question assesses whether your organization has formal policies that restrict maintenance activities on supplier products to only those personnel who have been explicitly approved by the supplier.
+Controlled maintenance is the concern here: whether your policies require that only supplier-approved personnel perform maintenance on supplier products.
 Such policies help prevent unauthorized modifications, reduce the risk of introducing vulnerabilities, and maintain warranty compliance.

 Does your organization have documented policies and procedures for verifying critical hardware upgrades against unauthorized changes before implementation?